Kumarmehta019/Space-Invaders/README.md

 ### Day Two and Three:

 I spent the second and third day writing the logic for getting the aliens on the grid as well as the spaceship.
-Whilst getting a single spaceship on the grid wasnt hard, I was having difficulty adding different alien background images to each of the divs that were created in Javascript.
-When I hit this roadblock, I had to go away and do some research on how add the aliens to different positions.
-Through my research I was able to understand that I needed to create a variable with an array of starting positions for the aliens and then use a .forEach() method to place each individual alien into the cells variable.
+Whilst getting a single spaceship on the grid wasn't hard, I was having difficulty adding different alien background images to each of the divs that were created in Javascript.
+When I hit this roadblock, I had to go away and do some research on how to add the aliens to different positions.
+Through my research I was able to understand that I needed to create a variable with an array of starting positions for the aliens and then use a .forEach() method to place each individual alien into the cell's variable.
 Below is a snippet of the code that I used:

 <img width="844" alt="Screenshot 2021-10-09 at 21 54 45" src="https://user-images.githubusercontent.com/88886169/140655812-86628711-c109-47a4-b279-7d9d61246a39.png">